What does SPCA stand for?

 If you are unable to find someone to take care of your pet, you can call the Maryland SPCA at 410-235-8826 and make an appointment to bring us your pet.
 Please bring a valid photo ID and all veterinary records for your pet to your appointment.
 Your pet will be evaluated before it can be placed up for adoption.
 Please be aware that we cannot guarantee that your pet will qualify for our adoption program.
 If your pet does not meet our requirements, we can talk to you about other options.

-There is a $25 fee per animal or litter to help us cover the cost of caring for the animals.
+There is a surrender fee of $30 per pet (over the age of 6 months) or per litter (under the age of 6 months), which is due at the time of surrender.
+This fee represents a small fraction of the total cost incurred by the shelter for the care of each pet.
 We receive no funding from the government or national animal groups to pay for their care.

 Do you take rabbits or reptiles?